-On April 29, 2022, Messrs.
-Cutt and Buese each received an award of time-based restricted stock units and performance-based restricted stock units under the 2021 Stock Incentive Plan.
+Mr. Reinhart on January 24, 2023, Messrs.
+Craine, Rucker, and Sluiter on March 3, 2023, and Mr. Hodges on April 3, 2023, each received an award of time-based restricted stock units ("RSUs") and performance-based restricted stock units ("PSUs") under the 2021 Stock Incentive Plan.

-Pursuant to the applicable award agreement, upon the applicable NEO's termination of employment or service for cause, any unvested RSUs or PSUs will be immediately forfeited for no consideration.
-For Mr. Cutt, if he continues to provide services to the Company as a member of the Board following his termination of employment, his RSUs will continue to vest in accordance with the vesting schedule set forth in his RSU award agreement.
+Pursuant to the applicable award agreements, upon the applicable NEO's termination of employment or service for cause, any unvested RSUs or PSUs will be immediately forfeited for no consideration.

-Upon a termination of the applicable NEO's employment or service due to death or "disability", by the Company without "cause" (each as defined in the 2021 Incentive Plan) or due to a resignation by the applicable NEO for "good reason" (as defined in the applicable award agreement), (i) any unvested RSUs will accelerate and fully vest, and (ii) a prorated portion of the PSUs will vest based on the actual achievement of the performance conditions to be determined at the expiration of the performance period, and any remaining unvested PSUs will be forfeited (provided, that if the applicable NEO is terminated by the Company without cause or resigns for good reason within the first 18 months of the performance period (or for Mr. Cutt, prior to May 17, 2022), the Compensation Committee will have sole discretion whether the PSUs will accelerate and vest in such manner).
-For Mr. Cutt, if he continues to provide services to the Company as a member of the Board following his termination of employment, his RSUs and PSUs will continue to vest in accordance with the vesting schedule set forth in his RSU and PSU award agreement.
+Upon a termination of the applicable NEO's employment or service due to death or "disability", by the Company without "cause" (each as defined in the 2021 Incentive Plan) or due to a resignation by the applicable NEO for "good reason" (as defined in the applicable award agreement), (i) any unvested RSUs will accelerate and fully vest, and (ii) a prorated portion of the PSUs will vest based on the actual achievement of the performance conditions to be determined at the expiration of the performance period, and any remaining unvested PSUs will be forfeited (provided, that if the applicable NEO is terminated by the Company without cause or resigns for good reason within the first 18 months of the performance period, the Compensation Committee will have sole discretion whether the PSUs will accelerate and vest in such manner.

-Upon the occurrence of a "change in control" (as defined in the 2021 Incentive Plan), to the extent the RSUs or PSUs, as applicable, are not assumed by the surviving entity, (i) any unvested RSUs will accelerate and fully vest, and (ii) the applicable NEO will become vested in 100% of the target award of PSUs or, if greater, the percentage of the target award of PSUs earned based on the actual achievement of the performance conditions to be determined as if the change in control was the last day of the performance period (except that the TSR for the Company and each of the peer companies will be determined using the closing price as of the closing date of the change in control compared to the reference value).
+Upon the occurrence of a "change in control" (as defined in the 2021 Incentive Plan), to the extent the RSUs or PSUs, as applicable, are not assumed by the surviving entity, (i) any unvested RSUs will accelerate and fully vest, and (ii) the applicable NEO will become vested in 100% of the target award of PSUs or, if greater, the percentage of the target award of PSUs earned based on the actual achievement of the performance conditions to be determined as if the change in control was the last day of the performance period (except that the TSR for the Company and each of the performance swill be determined using the closing price as of the closing date of the change in control compared to the reference value).